Aryan2727-debug/Aryan2727-debug/README.md

 - 🔭 I’m currently working as a  **Associate Software Engineer at Xperi Inc.**

-- 🌱 I’m currently learning **System Design concepts and CI/CD tools**
+- 🌱 I’m currently learning **System Design concepts and Open Source Development**

 - 👯 I’m looking to collaborate on **[LinkedIn](https://www.linkedin.com/in/aryandev-shourie-175025229/)**